OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

 This will take you to the "Upgrade Module", which should indicate that the previous step was successful and provide SQL code.
-Choose "Option C" to save the code as a sql file to your desktop machine along the lines of "redcap_upgrade_120304.sql".
+Choose "Option C: Download the SQL upgrade script as a file" to save the code as a sql file to your desktop machine along the lines of "redcap_upgrade_120304.sql".

 ![Upgrade Module](images/upgrade/upgrade-module-1.png){width=80%}

 Transfer the file from your desktop to the _database_ server, specifically `home/eaglesmith/redcap-upgrades`.